 All year, Daily, Dawn to dusk

-almost 6 years by be-am 5 / 5This is a fascinating piece of modern functional landscape architecture, combining unique and spectacular architectural means with classic features of a modelled landscape.
+about 6 years by be-am 5 / 5This is a fascinating piece of modern functional landscape architecture, combining unique and spectacular architectural means with classic features of a modelled landscape.
 Now much loved by Munich people visiting sports and music events in the olympic stadium and the Olympiahalle, strolling the wonderful Tollwood festivals in June/July and December on its southwest edge, by daily running or scating its grounds or just relaxing on a Saturday afternoon with the family in the middle of the bavarian capital!
 Not to be missed!

 over 6 years by Anonymous 1 / 5i found this park boring and it was full of rubbish

-over 6 years by Arg K 5 / 5Its a park - and an Olympic park.
+almost 7 years by Arg K 5 / 5Its a park - and an Olympic park.
 Its not a garden but its a really great place.
 Wunderbar.